Warning: Undefined array key "HTTP_ACCEPT_LANGUAGE" in /var/www/html/check_language.php on line 6

 {country_code} Country code

-{event1}, {event2} ... {event30} Event number
+{event1}, {event2} ... {event30} Number of event

-{ip} IP of a click
+{ip} IP of the click

-{isp} Internet Service Provider
+{isp} Internet provider

-{landing_id} Landing ID
+{landing_id}, {lander} Landing ID

 {landing_name} Landing name

-{landing_number} Number of a landing in a campaign's path
+{landing_number} Number of landing in Path

 {language} Browser language

-{lp_key} Landing key
+{lp_key} LP key

 {offer_id} Offer ID